Thwin-Htut-Aung/Resource-Management/README.md

 # Resource-Management
-A miniature ERP app in which users can peform CRUD of lists of employees, facilities and products.
+A miniature resource management system in which users can peform CRUD of lists of employees, facilities and products.